Pioneer Village station

 Pioneer Village is a subway station on the Line 1 Yonge–University of the Toronto subway.
 It is located under the intersection of Northwest Gate and Steeles Avenue, at the city boundaries of Toronto and Vaughan, Ontario, Canada.
 A Toronto Transit Commission (TTC) bus terminal is connected to the southern portion of the station, and there is a regional bus terminal, the Pioneer Village Terminal, for connecting to York Region Transit (YRT) buses on the north side of Steeles Avenue.
-Pioneer Village, Highway 407 and Vaughan Metropolitan Centre stations are the first Toronto subway stations fully or partially located outside the Toronto city limits since its last amalgamation in 1998.
+Pioneer Village, Highway 407, and Vaughan Metropolitan Centre are the first Toronto subway stations fully or partially located outside the Toronto city limits since its last amalgamation in 1998.

-Station name
+Name

-The station was initially expected to be named Steeles West.
-This followed the usual convention of TTC stations being named after cross streets, with West appended to station names on the northern section of the western branch of the line having counterparts along the eastern branch.
-In this case, there was no "Steeles" station counterpart on the eastern branch, and instead the unbuilt station was named Black Creek Pioneer Village on September 28, 2012, after the nearby heritage museum.
-On July 24, 2013, the name was shortened to Pioneer Village.
+Originally, the TTC planned to name the station Steeles West, following their convention of suffixing "West" to stations on the western branch of Line 1 that corresponded with those on the eastern branch (e.g. Lawrence West and Lawrence).
+These plans were dropped due to the lack of a corresponding Steeles station on the eastern branch.
+In 2012, the station was named Black Creek Pioneer Village, after the nearby heritage museum; this name was shortened to Pioneer Village the following year.
+The museum itself was renamed the Village at Black Creek in 2024.